Recent diary entries

 Addressing is a lot of work.
 Not just the initial collection, but then you get into the whole "map gardening" discussion - maintaining what has already been mapped as opposed to (or perhaps as well as) mapping new stuff.
 Locally we've started watching local authority planning decisions and using the relatively new notes feature to record where needs surveying to see if and when things change.
 But we've been collecting addresses for about 5 years, and weren't doing this at the start.
 Only today in a discussion about non-shop laundrys (for hotels and restaurants) I checked a couple I had mapped and found one got planning permission a year or two back to be replaced by a block of flats (we missed that one).
 So another re-survey needed.
 And only this morning I was adding some new builds I finally got around to re-surveying at the weekend that had been previously added as construction areas a couple of years ago.

 I now use OsmAnd and always love it when it can direct me to an address rather than a road, which is why I want to get local addresses as complete as I can, though I started collecting addresses before I could use the data.
-Initially it was when collecting my step-daughters from my friends' houses in the dark I wanted to be able to check OSM before setting out to see what end of, and which side of, the street to find them.
+Initially it was when collecting my step-daughters from their friends' houses in the dark I wanted to be able to check OSM before setting out to see what end of, and which side of, the street to find them.
 It took a long time to join all those little random patches of addresses together.

 Addresses are the places people want to go; roads are the way they get there.
 OSM needs both.
 I think it will take time, but as tools evolve and we continue to grow hopefully the pace will also increase.
 I think Robert Barr said during his 2013 State of the Map presentation that at the then level of address coverage it would take another 200 years to finish collecting UK addresses.
 I hope it is quicker than that.